the-spyke/undercut/packages/undercut-cli/README.md

 ### `-s`, `--source=EXPRESSION`

 Specify a JavaScript expression of an Iterable to read input values from.
 In this case `stdin` will be ignored.

+You can skip the `"pull."` prefix for a function from the `pull` package.

 ```sh
 $ undercut -s 'range(0, 5)' 'sum()'